-When your pipeline's a lemon make lemonade!
+When your pipeline's a lemon you make lemonade!

 Putting an end to poor quality leads